Xpeditor15/line-following-car/README.md

 # Line-following-car
 A repository with all the code for a line-following car using the Arduino Uno R3.
-The main objective of the car includes following a simple black line path, navigating up and down a ramp, measure the distance travelled and also stop at a specific distance.
+The main objective of the car includes following a simple black line path, navigating up and down a ramp, measuring the distance travelled and also stop at a specific distance.

 Aside from the main objectives, the car is also fitted with a Bluetooth module and multiple ultrasonic sensors for various additional features.
 These include wireless control, object tracking and also edge detection.